Study Tools

 Orlando, a novel by English author Virginia Woolf was published in 1928 and is a fictional biography of the immortal Orlando who begins life as a young nobleman in Elizabethan England and later transforms into a woman.
 The novel is a satirical examination of gender roles and a commentary on the fluidity of identity.
 Woolf wrote Orlando as a love letter to her lover, Vita Sackville-West, and the novel is considered a landmark work of queer literature.
 A well-regarded film adaptation directed by Sally Potter with Tilda Swinton portraying Orlando was released in 1992.

-Explore the plot summary, a character analysis of Orlando, and important quotes.
+Read the full book summary, an in-depth character analysis of Orlando, and explanations of important quotes from Orlando.

 Upgrade to PLUS and get instant access to all the study tools